 This may not be for every UK manufacturer, but some may benefit from changing their business model.
 Adapting to a post-Brexit world means doing everything you can to remain competitive, which can include changing the location of your facilities or of any branches you may have.

 You could have to change your operations too, as your products may require new routes to market or even new customers.
-In addition, most businesses will have to change their admin processes if they import or export from the EU, as rules will change once the transitional periods ends.
-So, if this is your case, it’s something to keep in mind to avoid issues in the new year.
+In addition, most businesses will have to change their admin processes if they import or export from the EU.
+So, if this is your case, it’s something to keep in mind to avoid issues throughout 2021 and beyond.

 Adopt New Technology and Processes